jsyang/celestial/src/how-to-play.md

 1. Galaxy radar is provided by friendly planets with Communications Centers.
 Markers indicate the positions of planets, stars, and spaceships: green, yellow, and other colors, respectively.
-You can click on this small display to expand the display to fill your screen.
+You can press M or click on this small display to expand the display to fill your screen.

 2. Tactical radar is provided by the current spaceship being piloted by the player.
 Yellow and green arcs show the heading from the spaceship's location to the nearest star and planet.